tomaskovarik271/PIPECD/AUDIT_SUMMARY.md

 ## Executive Summary

-PipeCD is a production-ready, AI-first Customer Relationship Management (CRM) system that has achieved **66.7% feature completion** (16 of 24 planned modules operational) with enterprise-grade security, performance, and scalability.
-The system demonstrates exceptional development velocity with 196 commits in the past 2 weeks and revolutionary AI integration capabilities.
+PipeCD is a Customer Relationship Management (CRM) system that has achieved **66.7% feature completion** (16 of 24 planned modules operational).
+The system includes authentication, authorization, and data protection.
+Development has been active with 196 commits in the past 2 weeks and AI integration capabilities.

 ## 1. System Overview